epinio/docs/docs/tutorials/custom_builder_go.md

 ⚠️  Beware, the shown access paths are only available in the application's container
 ```

-We can use these credential to access the database.
+You can use these credential to access the database.
-Access the first time Gitea configuration from your browser and fill the database fields with the host, username and password.
-The database name is `my_database`, that is the default value for the Bitnami charts that Epinio is using for its sample services.
+Access the first time Gitea configuration from your browser and fill the database fields with the host, username, and password.
+The database name is `my_database`,
+it's the default value for Bitnami charts that Epinio uses for its example services.